So your friend is moving abroad and leaving you behind, and you want to give them a little something to remember you by.

 It comes in a ton of cool colorways to choose from.

-Phone speakers don’t have any power so bringing a tiny bluetooth speaker can make all the difference.
+Phone speakers don’t have any power so bringing a tiny bluetooth speaker can make all the difference in feeling at home in an Airbnb or hostel.

 They’re surprisingly powerful so your friend can bring her favorite music or podcasts with them on all of their travels.